deployKF/website/content/guides/getting-started.md

     argocd app sync -l "app.kubernetes.io/component=kubeflow-tools"
     ```

+??? question_secondary "Why does deployKF use Argo CD?"

+    ML Platforms are made up of many components and interconnected dependencies, and it can be difficult to manage the state of all these components.

+    This is where GitOps comes in, it allows us to define the state (i.e. Kubernetes manifests) of all the components in a single place (Git), and then use a tool to reconcile the actual state of our cluster to match the defined state.

+    [Argo CD](https://argo-cd.readthedocs.io/en/stable/){target=_blank} is a great tool for this job, it is [widely used](https://github.com/argoproj/argo-cd/blob/master/USERS.md){target=_blank}, [part of the CNCF](https://www.cncf.io/projects/argo/){target=_blank}, and has a [great Web UI](../assets/images/argocd-ui.gif){target=_blank} for visualizing and managing the current state of your cluster.

+    ---

+    In the future, we plan to support other popular Kubernetes GitOps tools like [Flux CD](https://fluxcd.io/), but we have initially chosen to support Argo CD given its overwhelming popularity.

+    ---

+    It's important to note that [Argo CD](https://argo-cd.readthedocs.io/en/stable/){target=_blank} is __NOT__ the same as [Argo Workflows](https://argoproj.github.io/argo-workflows/){target=_blank}.

+    - Argo CD is a __GitOps tool__ for Kubernetes, which means it uses Git as the source of truth for your cluster's state, rather than manually applying Kubernetes YAML with `kubectl apply` or `helm install`.
+    - Argo Workflows is a __workflow engine__ for Kubernetes, which means it allows you to define and run DAG workflows in Pods on Kubernetes.

 ## 5. Use the Platform

 Now that you have a working deployKF ML Platform, here are some things to try out!